 Here at Galileo Performance Explorer, you don’t need to look far to find women who are role models within our company as well as to their peers, families and the tech industry overall.
-In fact, two of our very own – Vice President of Marketing, Kelly Nuckolls, and Vice President of Partner and Channel Sales, Jo McCausland – were recently recognized within CRN’s prestigious 2018 Women of the Channel List.
+In fact, two of our very own – Vice President of Marketing, Kelly Nuckolls, and Vice President of Channel Sales, Jo McCausland – were recently recognized within CRN’s prestigious 2018 Women of the Channel List.
 Their contributions have helped mold Galileo into what it is today, as well as redefined what it means to be a mover and a shaker within IT.

 As Shannon Heidemann, Senior Account Executive for Galileo noted, the IT industry of the past very much resembled a “good ol’ boys club,” where women’s’ contributions were often overlooked.

 “Although positive shifts are being made across the technology sector, there is still room for improvement when it comes to female inclusion.”

 Although attitudes are changing and positive shifts are being made in organizations across the technology sector, there is still room for improvement when it comes to female inclusion, particularly for women in minority communities.

 According to the most recent statistics from the National Center for Women and Information Technology, Asian women comprised just 5 percent of the total IT workforce last year.
 African American women made up only 3 percent, and Hispanic women accounted for only 1 percent of the tech workforce in 2017.
 And overall, women hold only about one quarter of all available roles in the IT sector.
 Yet the irony of all this is that it wasn’t always this way.